Ferguson Wellman Capital Management Inc. Sells 3,079 Shares of Raytheon Technologies Co. (NYSE:RTX)

 Ferguson Wellman Capital Management Inc. decreased its holdings in shares of Raytheon Technologies Co.
 (NYSE:RTX) by 6.4% in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 44,808 shares of the company’s stock after selling 3,079 shares during the period.
 Ferguson Wellman Capital Management Inc.’s holdings in Raytheon Technologies were worth $3,852,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
-Moisand Fitzgerald Tamayo LLC increased its holdings in shares of Raytheon Technologies by 448.3% during the second quarter.
-Moisand Fitzgerald Tamayo LLC now owns 318 shares of the company’s stock worth $27,000 after buying an additional 260 shares in the last quarter.
-Keel Point LLC acquired a new stake in shares of Raytheon Technologies during the second quarter worth approximately $613,000.
-Cypress Point Wealth Management LLC acquired a new stake in shares of Raytheon Technologies during the second quarter worth approximately $40,000.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
+Moisand Fitzgerald Tamayo LLC lifted its stake in Raytheon Technologies by 448.3% during the second quarter.
+Moisand Fitzgerald Tamayo LLC now owns 318 shares of the company’s stock worth $27,000 after purchasing an additional 260 shares during the period.
+Keel Point LLC bought a new position in Raytheon Technologies during the second quarter worth about $613,000.
+Cypress Point Wealth Management LLC bought a new position in Raytheon Technologies during the second quarter worth about $40,000.
 RPg Family Wealth Advisory LLC acquired a new stake in shares of Raytheon Technologies during the second quarter worth approximately $43,000.
 Finally, USA Financial Portformulas Corp acquired a new stake in shares of Raytheon Technologies during the second quarter worth approximately $51,000.
-78.62% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors own 78.62% of the company’s stock.

 Several analysts have recently weighed in on the stock.
+Benchmark reaffirmed a “hold” rating on shares of Raytheon Technologies in a report on Wednesday, August 25th.
 Wells Fargo & Company raised their price objective on shares of Raytheon Technologies from $91.00 to $97.00 and gave the stock an “equal weight” rating in a report on Wednesday, October 27th.
-Benchmark reissued a “hold” rating on shares of Raytheon Technologies in a report on Wednesday, August 25th.
-Three investment analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the company has an average rating of “Buy” and a consensus price target of $98.54.
+Three research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $98.54.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, December 16th.
-Stockholders of record on Friday, November 19th will be given a dividend of $0.51 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, December 16th.
+Shareholders of record on Friday, November 19th will be issued a dividend of $0.51 per share.
+This represents a $2.04 dividend on an annualized basis and a yield of 2.37%.
 The ex-dividend date is Thursday, November 18th.
-This represents a $2.04 dividend on an annualized basis and a dividend yield of 2.37%.
-Raytheon Technologies’s dividend payout ratio is 92.73%.
+Raytheon Technologies’s dividend payout ratio is presently 92.73%.

-Raytheon Technologies announced that its board has approved a stock repurchase plan on Tuesday, December 7th that authorizes the company to repurchase $6.00 billion in outstanding shares.
-This repurchase authorization authorizes the company to purchase up to 4.7% of its shares through open market purchases.
-Shares repurchase plans are generally a sign that the company’s management believes its stock is undervalued.
+Raytheon Technologies declared that its Board of Directors has authorized a share repurchase program on Tuesday, December 7th that permits the company to buyback $6.00 billion in outstanding shares.
+This buyback authorization permits the company to repurchase up to 4.7% of its shares through open market purchases.
+Shares buyback programs are usually an indication that the company’s leadership believes its stock is undervalued.

 Raytheon Technologies Corp. is an aerospace and defense company, which engages in the provision of aerospace and defense systems and services for commercial, military, and government customers.
 It operates through the following segments: Collins Aerospace Systems, Pratt and Whitney, Raytheon Intelligence and Space, and Raytheon Missiles and Defense.